 An NFC-based solution to the growing threat of counterfeit wine sold worldwide has been launched by embedded mobile security firm Inside Secure and object identification specialist Selinko.
 The CapSeal system, using an embedded NFC tag and mobile app platform, allows consumers and traders to see whether a bottle has already been opened.
 Analysts say some 20% of wine sold worldwide is counterfeit, and up to 50% in some Asian countries, especially for high-end French wines.

-- Samsung Money to go live in the US this summer
+- Google Pay to go live in Israel this year?

 - Nearly two-thirds of UK consumers would now prefer to make card payments from a mobile wallet

 This article is more than seven years old